Traditional Thai clothing: Sabai or Pha biang

-Sabai (Thai: สไบ; Thai pronunciation: [sa.baj]), also known as Pha biang (Thai: ผ้าเบี่ยง, Thai pronunciation: [pʰâː.bìaŋ]), is a traditional Thai shawl-like garment worn by both women and, occasionally, men.
+Sabai (สไบ; Thai pronunciation: [sa.baj]), also known as Pha biang (ผ้าเบี่ยง, Thai pronunciation: [pʰâː.bìaŋ]), is a traditional Thai shawl-like garment worn by both women and, occasionally, men.
 It is typically made of silk and consists of a long rectangular piece of fabric, approximately one foot wide, draped diagonally across the chest, covering one shoulder, with the end hanging down the back.
 The sabai could be worn over a bare upper body or layered atop another piece of clothing, such as a blouse or inner cloth which reflected both modesty and elegance and was commonly seen in the attire of noblewomen and members of the Thai royal court.

-Historically, the sabai is part of a tradition of unstitched garments that was an integral part of traditional Thai attire, particularly during the Ayutthaya and early Rattanakosin periods that evolved from a long history of cultural exchange and indigenous innovation.
+Historically, the sabai is part of a tradition of unstitched garments that was an integral part of traditional Thai attire, particularly during the Ayutthaya period and early Rattanakosin period that evolved from a long history of cultural exchange and indigenous innovation.
 Its form and the materials used to create it, such as silk and cotton, were significantly influenced by Indian textiles and fashion such as the sari and dupatta.
 The sabai and other draped clothing styles emerged from a dynamic process of synthesis between local traditions and the cultural and commercial influences that came to the region via extensive trade networks and early kingdoms like Dvaravati.
 These interactions led to the adoption and reinterpretation of foreign elements into distinct Southeast Asian forms, in a process of mutual exchange.

 During the reign of King Chulalongkorn (Rama V, r.
 1868–1910), Thai society underwent significant modernization and Westernization.
 The sabai continued to be worn but was often paired with Victorian-style garments, reflecting a fusion of traditional and Western fashion.
 This hybrid style remained popular into the reign of King Vajiravudh (Rama VI, r.
 1910–1925), when Western clothing styles began to dominate more formal and urban dress codes.

 However, the use of sabai as everyday wear declined sharply during the cultural reforms of Field Marshal Plaek Phibunsongkhram in the late 1930s and 1940s.
 As part of his nation-building and modernization campaign, Phibunsongkhram issued a series of cultural mandates, one of which promoted Western-style dress and discouraged traditional garments like the sabai, which were seen as incompatible with a "modern" national identity.

 Despite its decline in daily use, the sabai remains a symbol of Thai cultural heritage and is still worn today in traditional ceremonies, classical dance performances, and historical reenactments, preserving its place in the rich tapestry of Thai history.